-An Integration Test Library for Telegram Messenger Bots on top of Pyrogram.
+Integration test and automation library for Telegram Messenger Bots based on Pyrogram.

-- Log into a Telegram user account and interact with bots
+- 👤 Log into a Telegram user account and interact with bots or other users

 All hail pip!

-Suppose we want to write integration tests for @BotListBot by sending it a couple of messages and asserting that it responds the way it should.
-First, let’s create a BotIntegrationClient:
+Suppose we want to write integration tests for @BotListBot by sending it a couple of messages and checking that it responds the way it should.

 The result should look like this:

 Examining the buttons in the response...